freenas/freenas-docs/userguide/intro.rst

   six additional DNS search domains with the caveat that adding more domains may negatively impact DNS lookup time.

+* The :guilabel:`Identify Light` button has been added to :menuselection:`Network --> IPMI` to make it easier to identify a system in a rack by flashing its IPMI LED light.

 * The :guilabel:`Priority Code Point (CoS)` field has been added to :menuselection:`Network --> VLANs --> Add VLAN`.
 This can be useful in datacenter environments to classify storage traffic on a given VLAN